The impact of local noise recorded at the ET candidate sites on the signal to noise ratio of CBC gravitational wave signals for the ET triangle configuration: Introduction

-Generally speaking, the extension of the bandwidth to 2\,Hz and the sharp increase in sensitivity will significantly improve the rate of detected events giving the possibility to issue early warnings for the coalescence of compact objects (CBC) several minutes, if not hours depending on the source, before the merger \cite{Branchesi_2016,Maggiore_2020,Nitz_2021,coba, Hu_2023}.
+Generally speaking, the extension of the bandwidth to 2\,Hz and the sharp increase in sensitivity will significantly improve the rate of detected events giving the possibility to issue early warnings for the coalescence of compact objects (CBC) several minutes, if not hours depending on the source, before the merger \cite{Branchesi_2016,Maggiore_2020,Nitz_2021,coba, Hu_2023, refId0}.
 In fact, with respect to current detectors, CBC signals will spend more time in the ET accessible bandwidth, therefore enabling early detection and sky localization.
-As it was demonstrated by GW170817 \cite{multim, Branchesi2018, radice, nature}, this is extremely important in the case of binary neutron star (BNS) mergers.
+As it was demonstrated by GW170817 \cite{multim, Branchesi2018, radice, nature, refId0}, this is extremely important in the case of binary neutron star (BNS) mergers.
 As a matter of fact, joint multimessenger observations with electromagnetic observatories are paramount to exploit the scientific potential of BNS events and shed new light on the internal structure of neutron stars \cite{Maggiore_2020}.
-In particular, depending on the distance of the source and requiring a signal-to-noise ratio (SNR) $\geq 12$ and a sky localization smaller than $100 \rm\, deg^2$, ET is expected to be able to send early warnings between 1 and 20 hours before the BNS merger \cite{Maggiore_2020}.
+In particular, depending on the distance of the source and requiring a signal-to-noise ratio (SNR) $\geq 12$ and a sky localization smaller than $100 \rm\, deg^2$, ET is expected to be able to send early warnings between 1 and 20 hours before the BNS merger \cite{Maggiore_2020, refId0}.
 The release of an early warning increases the chances of detection for the electromagnetic counterparts.
-Astronomers would be able to point the telescope in the region of the signal to start the monitoring to obtain pre-merger images as well as merger.
+Astronomers would be able to point the telescope in the region of the signal to start the monitoring to obtain pre-merger images, ensuring the coverage of the merger and post merger phases as well.
 This enables to detect the early electromagnetic emission, which is fundamental to understand the physics of the emission mechanism and the merger remnant \cite{Maggiore_2020, refId0}.
+Moreover, this class of signals will spend most of their time in the ET bandwidth in the $[2,10]\rm\,Hz$ range, thus making the low frequency sensitivity of ET extremely important for early detection.